-$VMT{MY,SC,T}$ : the lifetime vehicle miles traveled for vehicles of model year MY within a safety class SC and weight threshold T, curb weight is reduced for vehicles within a safety class SC and weight threshold T,

-$\Delta CW$ : the amount by which the vehicle's curb weight decreases, class SC and weight threshold T, and
+- $VMT{MY,SC,T}$: the lifetime vehicle miles traveled for vehicles of model year MY within a safety class SC and weight threshold T, - ΔCW : the amount by which the vehicle's curb weight decreases, - Effect{SC,T} : the percentage by which fatalities change for every 100 lbs. that a vehicle's curb weight is reduced for vehicles within a safety class SC and weight threshold T, - $BASE{SC,T}$: the measure of base fatalities per billion miles for vehicles within a safety class SC and weight threshold T, and - $FMVSS{SC,T}$: an adjustment for new FMVSS for vehicles within a safety class SC and weight threshold T.

-EffectSCT: the percentage by which fatalities change for every 100 lbs. that a vehicle's

-$BASE{SC,T}$ : the measure of base fatalities per billion miles for vehicles within a safety

-$FMVSS{SC,T}$ : an adjustment for new FMVSS for vehicles within a safety class SC and weight threshold T.

 Equation (43) is applied directly as long as the vehicle's initial and final curb weights place it within the same weight threshold.
-In the event that mass reduction causes the vehicle to cross the threshold boundary, equation (43) is applied in two steps, where a portion of the $\Delta CW$ reduced (up to the threshold boundary) uses the $Effect{MY,SC,T}$ , $BASE{SC,T}$ , and $FMVSS{SC,T}$ coefficients from the vehicle's initial weight threshold, and a portion of the $\Delta CW$ reduced (beyond the threshold boundary) uses the coefficients from the vehicle's new weight threshold.
+In the event that mass reduction causes the vehicle to cross the threshold boundary, equation (43) is applied in two steps, where a portion of the ΔCW reduced (up to the threshold boundary) uses the Effect{MY,SC,T}, BASE{SC,T}, and FMVSS{SC,T} coefficients from the vehicle's initial weight threshold, and a portion of the ΔCW reduced (beyond the threshold boundary) uses the coefficients from the vehicle's new weight threshold.